ROLE

 There's a lot of good examples of an "instant transfer" feature already out there.

 Instant Payout is already a commonly offered feature in most credit card processing softwares.
-Therefore, I wanted to figure out what worked for other softwares.
+I looked at the user flows for initiating an instant transfer on other industry standard finance platforms to see what worked for them.

 Transfer amount is always given highest visual hierarchy.